yashikasharma0802-dotcom/CP317-sprint/README.md

 * __Any changes that you make to the HTML, JavaScript or CSS will instantly show up in the reloaded browser!__

 ### Troubleshooting
+* Live Server not working
+  - Restart VS Code.
+  - Reinstall Live Server Extension.
+  - Try launching from a different HTML file.
+* Page not loading
+  - Confirm that you started the site with Live Server, not just opening the file directly.
+  - Make sure that VS Code stays open.
+  - Check that the file paths inside HTML are correctly downloaded
+* CSS or JS not loading:
+  - Try refreshing the browser using Ctrl + Shift + R

 ## Contributors
 * Jayden Graneta